pjakiela/ECON523/exercises/E2-exp-ideal-part1.md

 ### Question 1

-Use the `ttest` command to test whether individuals in the control group who use ACT when they have malaria (i.e. individuals with `c_act==1`) differ from those in the control group who do not use ACT in terms of educational attainment.
+Use the `ttest` command to test whether individuals in the control group who use ACT when they have malaria (i.e. individuals with `c_act==1`) differ from those in the control group who do not use ACT when they have malaria in terms of the educational attainment of their head of household.
+What Stata command would you use to do this?

+### Question 2

+What is the mean level of (household head) educational attainment among individuals in the control gorup who **did not** use ACT the last time they had malaria?

+### Question 3

+What is the mean level of (household head) educational attainment among individuals in the control gorup who **did** use ACT the last time they had malaria?

+### Question 4

+What is the standard deviation of the level of (household head) educational attainment among individuals in the control gorup who **did** use ACT the last time they had malaria?

    ---